ibm-cloud-docs/power-iaas/using-rhel.md

 # Using RHEL within the Power Systems Virtual Server
 {: #linux-with-powervs}

-You can deploy a Linux&trade; virtual machine (VM) using one of the IBM stock OS images, or you can bring your own Linux image (in OVA format).
+You can deploy a Linux&reg; virtual machine (VM) using one of the IBM stock OS images, or you can bring your own Linux image (in OVA format).
 {: shortdesc}

+You can choose from the following options:
+- Register for a full Linux subscription.
-For support, you can use your own Linux subscription from a Linux vendor or choose to register for a full Linux&reg; subscription, (an additional charge will apply).
-For more information on how to provision and register using a full Linux subscription, see [Full Linux subscription for Power Systems Virtual Servers](/docs/power-iaas?topic=power-iaas-set-full-Linux).
+- Use your own Linux subscription from a Linux vendor.

+If you choose to register for full Linux subscription, an additional charge will apply to your provisioned VM for Linux support through IBM.
+Full Linux subscription requires use of one of the stock operating system images provided by IBM.
+In the image menu, select **IBM provided subscription** to choose one of the IBM stock images.
+For more information on how to provision and register using a full Linux subscription, see [Full Linux subscription for {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-set-full-Linux).

-To provision a Linux VM with your subscription, select **Linux – Client supplied subscription**.
+If you choose to provision a Linux VM with your own subscription, select **Linux – Client supplied subscription**.
 In the image menu, you can select either an IBM stock image or your custom image.
 For more information, see [how to deploy a custom image with {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-deploy-custom-image).

 The {{site.data.keyword.powerSys_notm}} provides Linux (RHEL and SLES) stock images for SAP and non-SAP applications.
 The following versions of RHEL are supported: